ramibaghdan/clinic-readmission-eval/README.md

 | corrected | stratified | 0.679 | |
 | corrected | grouped | 0.678 | both traps fixed |

-Patient-level leakage is the dominant trap; the cohort fix mostly shifts the base rate and honesty of the negatives.
+Patient-level leakage is the dominant issue; the cohort fix mostly shifts the base rate and honesty of the negatives.

 ---

 ## Can Gen AI explain the prediction without making things up?

 A risk score alone is hard to act on.
-Clinicians also want a short reason — “why is this patient flagged?”
+Clinicians may also want a short reason.
+“why is this patient flagged?”
 Here an LLM writes that narrative from the model’s real risk drivers (SHAP), and a **separate** pass audits whether the story stays faithful.
 On 50 audited explanations of the corrected model: